-One great perk American Express offers on its most premium cards — including The Platinum Card® from American Express — is an Amex airline fee credit.
+One great perk American Express offers on its most premium cards — including the American Express Platinum Card® — is the Amex airline fee credit.
 Each year, card members can automatically get up to $200 in statement credits to offset qualifying airline fees.

 The catch?
 This airline fee credit can only be applied to fees on the one airline you select before making an eligible purchase.
 That makes your airline choice quite consequential.
 Whether you're just enrolling in this benefit or switching your airline allegiance, here's how to change your preferred airline for the Amex airline fee credit.

-The Amex airline fee credit is a $200 calendar year credit for cardholders of both The Business Platinum Card® from American Express and The Platinum Card® from American Express (including all varieties of it).
+The Amex airline fee credit is a $200 calendar year credit for cardholders of both The Business Platinum Card® from American Express and the American Express Platinum Card® (including all varieties of it).
 Enrollment is required for select Amex benefits.

 - Alaska Airlines